Very detailed and knowledgable.

 1. A charge does not mean a conviction.
 The fact that you may have received a summons or been arrested does not mean you have been convicted.
 Convictions occur when someone pleads guilty or is found guity at trial.
 Defendants are presumed innocent until proven guilty.
 The prosecutor must prove beyond a reasonable doubt that the defendant commited the crime.

 2. You may be able to avoid a conviction.
 Even if you have a poor case, you still may be able to avoid a conviction.
-An experienced Baton Rouge criminal lawyer can help determine strategies to help avoid conviction by helping you complete treatment, rehabilitative and educational classes, community service, etc. These factors can be used to demonstrate to the prosecution that leniency should be considered.
+Experienced Baton Rouge criminal lawyers can help determine strategies to help avoid conviction by helping you complete treatment, rehabilitative and educational classes, community service, etc. These factors can be used to demonstrate to the prosecution that leniency should be considered.

 3. The criminal justice process.
 The criminal justice process may seem very confusing to someone who has never dealt with it.
 Basically, it involves an arraignment, motions, pretrial status conferences, trial, and sentencing.
 You need an experienced criminal defense attorney to lead you through the process.
 For more information see Louisiana Criminal Process.